-The Smokies have a variety of wild animals that can prove dangerous, including wild boar and venomous snakes.
+The Smokies have a variety of wild animals that can prove dangerous, including wild boar, elk and bobcats.

-However, the bears are the ones you’ll hear about most often.
+However, the black bears are the ones you’ll hear about most often.

 The park bears are wild animals, which means they can be unpredictable.
 Attacks on humans are rare, but they can happen.

 Bear pepper spray is permissible for hikers in the park, but it should not be used as a preventive measure.